0x8/ubuntu_setup/README.md

-Hello all!

-I have setup this repo to house scripts to make changes to Ubuntu 16.04 based on my needs.
+I have set up this repo to house scripts to make changes to Ubuntu 16.04 based on my needs.
 Being that I am currently toying around with a lot of binary, some of the things I have made this script do are:

 Install radare2 from the github page,